nandor/byter/README.md

 The custom architecture includes a hardware stack pointer, program counter, accumulator, index register (page + offset).
 CPU clock rates of up to 1Mhz are supported, however by default the clock is scaled down to 2KHz.
 The instruction set is stack-based.
-Available peripherals include an 16x2 LCD display, a 4x4 hex keypad, a timer and 8 debug LEDs.
+Available peripherals include a 16x2 LCD display, a 4x4 hex keypad, a timer and 8 debug LEDs.

-The current implementation includes 77 ICs and ~70m of wiring.
+The current implementation includes 77 ICs and ~70m of wiring, spread across 5 solderless breadboards, grouped into 5 modules of 3 boards each (I/O, SP, PC, ALU + Flags + MDR/MSR, RAM + uCode + ROM).

 Peripherals are mapped to the following ports: